 The counterclaims generally refer to "Plaintiffs" without specifying which Plaintiff committed any alleged act.
-For example, they do not specify whether Aerin, or The Foundry, or both, is alleged to have communicated with and/or "[made] misleading statements about Neurent" and this lawsuit, "wrongfully persuaded not to invest in Neurent," or "wrongfully persuaded not to purchase devices from Neurent."
+For example, they do not specify whether Aerin, or The Foundry, or both, is alleged to have communicated with and/or and/or and/or misleading statements about Neurent" and this lawsuit, "wrongfully persuaded and not to invest in Neurent," or "wrongfully persuaded and to purchase devices from Neurent."
 D.I.
 81, ¶¶ 21, 31.
 These counterclaims fail to meet the pleading standard and should be dismissed.